bergesinstitute/grafmethodenglish/book-1-unit-4.md

 A: Where is Mercadona?

-V: Mercadona está en Avenida de América.
+V: Mercadona is on Avenida de América.

 # Ejercicios